mmilenkoski/Project/README.md

-# The Rise of the Right
+# Rise of the Political Right

 Link to the data story: https://mmilenkoski.github.io/